For more on the ugly details of how carbon fibers are made, go here to find out.

 Carbon fiber reinforced composites are very strong for their weight.
 They're often stronger than steel, but a whole lot lighter.
 Because of this, they can be used to replace metals in many uses, from parts for airplanes and the space shuttle to tennis rackets and golf clubs.

-Carbon fiber is made from another polymer, called polyacrylonitrile, by a complicated heating process.
+Carbon fiber is often made from another polymer (see below), called polyacrylonitrile, by a complicated heating process.
 Click here to find out how.
+Carbon fiber is also made from other starting materials (such as pitch) that we'll discuss at a future date.